-- First-Aid Kit: Be prepared for minor illnesses and abrasions by packing up a simple first-aid kit containing bandages, antiseptic ointment, hydrocortizone cream and medications for nausea, diarrhea, pain, fever reduction and allergies.
+- First-Aid Kit: Be prepared for minor illnesses and abrasions by packing up a simple travel first-aid kit containing bandages, antiseptic ointment, hydrocortizone cream and medications for nausea, diarrhea, pain, fever reduction and allergies.
 Any prescription medications should be in their original bottles and checked to ensure they aren’t prohibited in Indonesia.

 - Grooming Kit: Just because you’re travelling doesn’t mean you shouldn’t be stylish!
 The 12-piece Tseoa Professional Grooming Kit has got all your grooming essentials covered include nail clippers, tweezers, and a pair of scissors.